The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Introduction

 The objective of probabilistic filtering is to sequentially estimate the conditional distribution of the unknown state, given the data, as new data arrives.
-The true filtering distribution $\mu_j$ is the conditional distribution of the state $u_j$ given a realization $Y_j = \{y_1^\dagger, \dotsc, y_j^\dagger \}$ of the data process up to step $j$.
-It is well-known~\cite{MR3363508,reich2015probabilistic} that the true filtering distribution evolves according to
+The true filtering distribution $\mu_j$ is the conditional distribution of the state $u_j$ given a realization $Y_j^\dagger = \{y_1^\dagger, \dotsc, y_j^\dagger \}$ of the data process up to step $j$.
+Data $Y_j$ may be thought of as arising from a realization of \eqref{eq:filtering}; but the case of model mis-specification, where $Y_j$ does not necessarily arise from \eqref{eq:filtering}, is also of interest.